 Dedicated to excellence in nursing, the National League for Nursing is the premier organization for nurse faculty and leaders in nursing education.
 The NLN offers professional development, networking opportunities, testing services, nursing research grants, and public policy initiatives to its 40,000 individual and 1,200 institutional members.
-NLN members represent nursing education programs across the spectrum of higher education, and health care organizations and agencies.
+NLN members represent nursing education programs across the spectrum of higher education, health care organizations, and agencies.

 Founded in 1893 as the American Society of Superintendents of Training Schools for Nurses, the National League for Nursing was the first nursing organization in the United States.
 Headquartered in Washington DC, the NLN is led by a board of governors elected at large by the membership for three-year terms.
 The volunteer board chair works closely with the NLN's president and chief executive officer.

 If you are member of the National League for Nursing and would like a copy of the NLN bylaws, please send your request to firstname.lastname@example.org.

 The National League for Nursing has proudly earned goDCgo Silver Employer Ambassador honors for offering transportation benefits and creative program incentives to help make the District of Columbia the healthiest, greenest, and most livable city in the United States.